A Garnishee Order or Emolument Attachment Order Instructs Your Employer To Deduct Money From Your Salary To Pay Your Creditors.

 For many years consumers suffered at the hands of debt collectors who did not take the time of day to do affordability assessments to see whether a person would be able to afford an Emoluments Attachment Order (EOA), commonly known as a garnishee order.
 Due to new laws passed, consumers with “garnish” orders can breathe a bit easier.

 In the past EAO’s were obtained from almost any court, regardless of where the debtor lived or worked.
 The EAO’s were authorized by the clerk of the court without the debtor being present to defend himself.
-In other words, no questions were asked, and any creditor could obtain any amount of EAO’s against a debtor.
+In other words, no questions were asked.
+Any creditor could obtain any amount of EAO’s against a debtor.

 Because of the lack of control over EAO’s, the signatures of debtors were forged, and huge amounts were garnished from their income.
 After the Marikana incident it was found that many of the miners there had between 80% and 100% of their salaries garnished.